lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminadesktopplugin5:

 .. figure:: images/luminadesktopplugin5.png
+   :scale: 100%

 :numref:`Figure %s: Note Pad <luminadesktopplugin5>`

 A plugin which adds a simple text editor widget to the desktop.
 The user needs to create or open a note before they can type a message.
 Notes default to the .note text format and are saved in /usr/home/<username>/Notes.
 Clicking the down arrow in the upper-right corner displays a number of options:

-	* **Open Text File** - Allows the user to browse through their directories to open a .note or other text file.
+* **Open Text File:** Allows the user to browse through their directories to open a .note or other text file.
-	* **Create a Note** - Creates a new note; a unique name is required.
+* **Create a Note:** Creates a new note; a unique name is required.
-	* **Rename Note** - Renames the currently open note.
+* **Rename Note:** Renames the currently open note.
-	* **Delete Note** - Immediately deletes the displayed note.
+* **Delete Note:** Immediately deletes the displayed note.

 .. _RSS Reader: